forthtemple/openworlddart/readme.md

 *Config file*
-Rather than hard code all 3d object  it is possible to specify all 3D objects in a configuration file specified in assets as 'config.json'.
-For example vegetation where wish to define grass in many locations it is possible to define a grass object and then specify multiple positions of the grass in the game
+Rather than hard code all 3D objects in flutter it is possible to specify 3D objects in a configuration file specified in assets as 'config.json'.
+For example to define vegetation such as grass in many locations a grass object can be defined and then cloned in any number of  positions.
+In the example below a grass model is loaded called 'grass' and three grass models are placed on the surface at different positions ("p") and different scales ("s") and different turn ("t").
+All will disappear if the player is more than 4 units away ("d")

 ```
 {"objects": [